jhedstrom/drupalextension/STEPS.md

 @Then I should not see the :button button in the :region( region)</code></summary>

 <br/>
-Asserts that a button does not exists in a region
+Asserts that a button does not exists in a region.
 <br/><br/>

 ```gherkin